Recreation: Games

 Any structured form of play could become a game.
 Games are played sometimes purely for recreation, sometimes for achievement or monetary rewards as well.
 They are played for recreation alone, in teams, or online; by amateurs.
 Professionals can play as part of their work for entertainment of the audience.
-The games could be board games, puzzles, computer or video games.
+The games could be board games, puzzles, computer or video games, or sports.